VanOvermeire/rusty-cdk/README.md

     - store result in a local file, so you don't need to check again
     - add an override (CLOUD_INFRA_NO_REMOTE) and a recheck (CLOUD_INFRA_RECHECK)
 - help with avoiding missing IAM permissions? would at least need to check dependencies used by the code
+- it's possible to forget to add a resource to the stack → maybe a proc macro can do that?